FantasticalG/ComfyUI-AutoSetup-RunPod-Container/docs/runpod-deployment.md

 3. **First boot is slow.** The entrypoint clones the setup repo and runs the full install (ComfyUI + extensions + models).
 Expect a long first start while large models download.
 Subsequent boots with `SKIP_UPDATE=1` skip straight to launching the services.

-4. **Access the services** via the proxied URLs RunPod assigns to ports 8188 and 8888.
-JupyterLab is started with no token/password and its root set to `/workspace`, so it is reachable directly behind RunPod's own access controls.
+4. **Access the services** via the proxied URLs RunPod assigns to ports 8188 and 8888 (`https://<pod-id>-<port>.proxy.runpod.net`).
+JupyterLab is started with no token/password and its root set to `/workspace`.
+Note that these proxy URLs are **public** — they are not gated by your RunPod login (the pod ID only provides obscurity), so anyone with the link can reach the service.
+This is the norm for RunPod ComfyUI templates; treat the URL as a secret.
+For private access, deploy with no exposed HTTP ports and use an SSH tunnel instead.

 ## Boot sequence